 “IntelliSense” is a general term for multiple code editing features that are powered by a language service providing intelligent code completions based on language semantics and source code analysis.
-If the service detects logical code completions, IntelliSense displays a members list (variables, methods, etc) that pop up and filter accordingly as you type.
+If the service detects logical code completions, IntelliSense displays a members list (variables, methods, etc.) that pops up and filters accordingly as you type.

 IntelliCode sources Github’s open source projects that have earned over 100 stars.
 It employs existing code context and patterns to form a dynamic list that helps developers adapt to team styles and patterns.
 The more code you provide that illustrates your usage patterns, the more concise your team model’s recommendations will be.